By 2025, funds for nature conservation must total $384 billion annually: UNEP

 Story highlights

-As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of waters, land, air and wildlife
+As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report, currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of water, land, air and wildlife

-As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of waters, land, air and wildlife
+As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report, currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of water, land, air and wildlife

-As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of waters, land, air and wildlife.
+As per the UN Environment Programme's (UNEP) second "State of Finance for Nature" report, currently, $154 billion yearly is spent, primarily by governments, towards "nature-based solutions" or the protection and management of water, land, air and wildlife.

 Watch | WION Climate Tracker: UN urges shipping industry to cut emissions